SuffolkLITLab/EfileProxyServer/docs/operations_guide/index.md

 * Fly.io runs the dockerized EFSP application.
 * Supabase is the Postgres database.
 * Papertrail serves as the cloud-hosted log management system, making it easy to aggregate, manage, and share logs.
 * Cloudflare provides SSL/TLS encryption and DNS.
-(TODO: are we planning to use the DDoS protection & CDN capabilities? assuming no for now.)
+(TODO: are we planning to use the DDoS protection?)

 The overall goal is to make it easier to run and operate EFSP as a service, with the tradeoff being a small monthly cost.
 Web interfaces are favored over the CLI (Command-Line Interface), although there is still lots of CLI and all existing commands are supported.
 Ideally, the learning curve will be shortened and day-to-day operational tasks can be done without needing to use the CLI.

 The current setup keeps a single machine running at all times within the Boston region.
 Because Fly.io, Supabase, Papertrail, and Cloudflare are all cloud services, scaling up and out is pretty easy.
 The trade-off is one of increased cost as more scale is requested.
 Fly.io also supports auto-scaling.
 Given the current volume, scaling was not explored and we opted for the simplest conceptual model of a single, continuously instance of the application.

-The EFSP application itself is mostly clusterable, the only exception being the way the Tyler EFM Code Updates are scheduled right now.
+The EFSP application itself is mostly clusterable, the exceptions being:
+* the way the Tyler EFM Code Updates are scheduled right now
+* CourtPolicy data, which is currently cached in memory (see l.
+21 in /src/main/java/edu/suffolk/litlab/efspserver/ecf4/PolicyCacher.java [https://github.com/SuffolkLITLab/EfileProxyServer/blob/a67c75a6690e9bd54fd4050d0c274feccf13b382/src/main/java/edu/suffolk/litlab/efspserver/ecf4/PolicyCacher.java#L12]).
+To honor Tyler's restriction to only hit the endpoint once per day, this cache will need to be updated so that it can be shared across all instances.
+Caching it in the database would be one option to achieve that.

 For a single, always running instance, nothing needs to be done.

 In a scale-out scenario, the simplest approach of disabling the updates is supported.
-The EFSP application itself is stateless and will use the shared data within the database, so the single updater will result in every instance seeing the latest EFM codes.
+All EFSP instances within the same environment use the same shared database, so the single updater will result in every instance seeing the latest EFM codes.
+Alternatively, the Quartz scheduler can be swapped over to store scheduling data in the database and configured for clustered operation.

 ## Secrets/Configuration